Ichthyosauria: Later Triassic forms

-In the Late Triassic, ichthyosaurs attained the peak of their diversity.
+In the Late Triassic, ichthyosaurs attained the peak of their size and diversity.
 They occupied many ecological niches.
 Some were apex predators; others were hunters of small prey.
 Several species perhaps specialised in suction feeding or were ram feeders; also, durophagous forms are known.
 Towards the end of the Late Triassic, a decline of variability seems to have occurred.
 The giant species seemed to have disappeared at the end of the Norian.
 Rhaetian (latest Triassic) ichthyosaurs are known from England, and these are very similar to those of the Early Jurassic.
 A possible explanation is an increased competition by sharks, Teleostei, and the first Plesiosauria.
 Like the dinosaurs, the ichthyosaurs and their contemporaries, the plesiosaurs, survived the Triassic–Jurassic extinction event, and quickly diversified again to fill the vacant ecological niches of the early Jurassic.